Please note, as of January 31, 2022, Dr. Santin no longer offers aesthetic or cosmetic surgery.

-As a practice, we believe that excellence in performing plastic surgery procedures is derived from both education and experience.
+As a practice, we believe that excellence in performing surgical procedures is derived from both education and experience.
 We want you to be confident knowing that we are a team of highly trained and skilled clinicians who keep current in the latest techniques and standards so we can provide our patients with the safest operations, and the most optimal results.
-We also know that surgery is never routine, for this reason a review of your medical history, your current health, your expectations for your surgery and your motivations for electing any cosmetic procedure are all taken into consideration before we agree to perform any procedure.
+We also know that surgery is never routine, for this reason a review of your medical history, your current health, your expectations for your surgery and your motivations for electing any procedure are all taken into consideration before we agree to perform any procedure.
 We provide comprehensive treatment planning and follow strict standards that ensure your surgery will go smoothly and provide the results you desire.

 About Antonio Santin, MD, FACS